minexew/minexew.github.io/_posts/2020-05-10-templeos-loader-part3.md

  - program relocation
  - exception handling

-To bridge the two worlds, we need to adapt all used aspects of the ABI.
+To bridge the two worlds, we need to adapt all relevant aspects of the ABI.
 However, in this post we will focus only on the most essential parts to get off the ground, ignoring floating-point concerns, vararg functions and exceptions, for example.

 ## TempleOS